bmaltais/kohya_ss/README.md

 ## About requirements_*.txt

-These files do not contain requirements for PyTorch and Diffusers.
+These files do not contain requirements for PyTorch.
 Because the versions of them depend on your environment.
-Please install PyTorch at first, then Diffusers.
+Please install PyTorch at first (see installation guide below.)

 The scripts are tested with PyTorch 1.12.1 and 1.13.0, Diffusers 0.10.2.